-In addition to her conducting and teaching obligations, Dr. Moorhouse has several notable publication credits including research contributions to multiple volumes of both the Teaching Music Through Performance in Band (GIA) and A Composer's Insight–Thoughts, Analysis and Commentary on Contemporary Masterpieces for Wind Band (Meredith Music) series, along with other Meredith Music publications.
+In addition to her conducting and teaching obligations, Dr. Moorhouse has several notable publication credits including research contributions to multiple volumes of both the Composer's Insight–Thoughts, Analysis and Commentary on Contemporary Masterpieces for Wind Band (Meredith Music) series and Teaching Music Through Performance in Band (GIA), along with other Meredith Music publications.

 Dr. Moorhouse received a Doctor of Musical Arts in Instrumental Conducting degree from the University of Washington, where she studied with Peter Erös and Timothy Salzman.
 She holds a Master of Music Education degree from LSU, and a Bachelor of Music Education with Honors degree from the University of Florida, where she is a member of the University of Florida Bands Hall of Fame.